Gold's Gym: Nutritional supplements

 A marketing division founded in 2021 by the RSG Group is Gold's Gym Nutrition—a self-developed and distributed nutritional supplement line.
 The range offers various nutritional supplements for athletes in the form of drinks, shakes, bars, powders, and capsules.

 Sportswear

 Since the 1980s, Gold's Gym has sold specially designed clothes with its logo of a bald weightlifter holding a barbell, which has become an iconic symbol within the bodybuilding scene.
 Today, the business branch "Gold's Gym Apparel" designs its own functional sportswear and accessories for both genders by recognizing the legendary symbolism.
 Also, some elaborate items are produced sustainably in Portugal.
 In April 2024, Gold's Gym Apparel was present for the first time at the world's largest fitness and health trade fair FIBO in Cologne, Germany.

 Franchise groups

 Gold's Gym SoCal

-Gold's Gym SoCal is a franchise group that owns 23 locations in the Southern California area and is operated by the Banos brothers, who opened their first gym in North Hollywood in 1988.
+Gold's Gym SoCal is a franchise group that owned 23 locations up until October 29, 2025, when EōS Fitness acquired all but one location; the original Gold's Gym, frequently referred to as the Mecca of bodybuilding, located in Venice, California.
+This location is operated by the Banos brothers, who opened their first gym in North Hollywood in 1988.
 The group's president is Angel Banos and Brian Morris is its senior vice president.